RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-09-27-ai-university-semantic.md

 github_link: https://github.com/RahulBhattacharya1/ai_university_semantic
 ---

-The idea for this project came from a personal search problem.
+The idea for this project came from a search problem.
 I often wanted to explore universities by describing them in plain language.
 I imagined scenarios where I would type phrases like *technical university in Germany, old* or *medical college in Japan established before 1900*.
-Regular search tools did not let me combine country, founding year, and theme in one flexible query.
-That limitation pushed me to think about semantic search.
+That thought pushed me to think about semantic search.
 Dataset used [here](https://www.kaggle.com/datasets/ibrahimqasimi/wilierds).

 I decided to create an application that would accept natural language queries and map them to real universities.
 Instead of fixed keyword matching, the system uses embeddings.
 This allowed me to capture meaning rather than surface tokens.
 The process was not only educational but also showed me how embeddings can make structured data more accessible.
 This is the story of how I built, packaged, and deployed the system.